tarwn/lessthandot-hugo/blogs/content/posts/2011-09-20-using-code-katas-to-improve.md

   - programming

 ---
 Feelings about programming katas tend to fall into one of 3 buckets; disdain, indifference, or appreciation.
-The indifferent crowd generally doesn&#8217;t see what you learn from repeating the same coding exercise, while the disdainful crowd feels the same way, but at a much louder (and of course disdainful) volume.
+The indifferent crowd generally doesn't see what you learn from repeating the same coding exercise, while the disdainful crowd feels the same way, but at a much louder (and of course disdainful) volume.
 That leaves the group that feel there is value in repetitively coding the same exercise or coding numerous small code examples.

 I was in the indifferent group, but then I tried it.